-With more than 60 years of history treating substance use disorder and process addictions, Caron emphasizes Recovery for Life, providing you and every patient we treat with lifetime support.
+With more than 60 years treating substance use disorder and process addictions, Caron emphasizes Recovery for Life and provides you with lifetime support.
 We view substance use disorder as a chronic treatable brain disease that requires a long-term management plan.

 Foundational Treatment Elements

 - A range of assessments for substance use disorder and mental health, psychological testing, and a complete medical history provide information about your needs, such as co-occurring disorders or other issues.

 - If needed, detox is available under the supervision of an experienced and caring medical team in our state-of-the art medical building.

 - Gender-specific treatment opens a safe space for you to learn how to process dynamics associated with addiction and recovery.